 It is what you have been working so hard for, it all comes down to this, test flying your own creations.

 Parents and Teachers some helpful tips:

-How did your creation fly?
+How did your creation fly, what observations can you make?
 Was there any design changes you made to your build?
-We would love to see them so we can share, send all stories, pictures, and builds to email@example.com
+We would love to see them so we can share, send all stories, pictures, and builds to firstname.lastname@example.org

 Parents and Teachers: In this last stage of the design process, we really want to focus on having fun, staying positive, and having your student describe what went well and what needs improvement, remember failure is an option and we learn the most when that happens.
 This is the true learning and pushing them to not stop, continue to make your creation better and to keep flying.

 We would like to thank you for participating in this Project Flite lesson, we hope you learned a lot about how fun aviation and engineering can be through STEM DIY remote controlled scratch build rc.
 If you want more Project Flite lessons please visit our Lessons tab to dive into more design challenges .
 If you interested in seeing more of our curriculum and what it has to offer, start a Free trial today!

 Research and Information Fluency

 Technology Operations and Concepts

 Next Generation Science Standards